ianbjorndilling/react-typewriter/README.md

 type: `Integer`
 default: `0`

 A value of 1 will cause the component type text left to right until completion.
 A value of -1 will cause the component to *erase* text right to left.
-A value of -2 will cause the component to reset: *erase* the text immediately.

 #### props.maxDelay